 Cross-laminated Timber has many features such as insulation, optimal air humidity, soundproofing, excellent fire protection, high load-bearing capacity, and earthquake-proof construction.
 All this goodness makes this construction material better for roof use.
 It is also used with glulam timber as a hybrid construction.

-Multiple layers use with CLT for such as weather protection(on the outermost wall), insulation, CLT Panel, and Internal Lining(From the inside).
+Multiple layers are used with CLT for such as weather protection(on the outermost wall), insulation, CLT Panel, and Internal Lining(From the inside).
 This is very important for external walls.

-CLT is an environmental-friendly building material.
+CLT is an environmentally friendly building material.
 Its use does not cause any harm.
 This material is used to reduce energy consumption.